• Skip to primary navigation

 • Dice the strawberries.
 To achieve the best consistency avoid using a blender.
 Using a blender will make the sauce overly watery and will not bind and thicken as well as dicing into small pieces.

 • Personalize your level of sweetness.
-You can minimize the level of sweetness of your strawberry sauce by adding more lemon juice 1 teaspoon at a time or diced strawberries.
-Alternatively, if you want to add more sweetness, you can add more sugar 1 teaspoon at a time.
+You can minimize the level of sweetness of your strawberry sauce by adding more lemon juice 1 tsp at a time or diced strawberries.
+Alternatively, if you want to add more sweetness, you can add more sugar 1 tsp at a time.

 • Skim the foam layer off of the cooked strawberries.
 When the strawberries are boiling, they will release a foam layer.
 Using a skimmer spoon, skim off the foam layer for a deep red strawberry jam.